Efficient representation and approximation of model predictive control laws via deep learning: Introduction

 Motivated by new advances on the theoretical description of the representation capabilities of deep neural networks \cite{silver2016}, \cite{safran2017}, the goal of this work is to provide a scheme for an approximated explicit MPC controller with significantly lower memory and computational requirements compared to existing approaches.
 Deep neural networks (with several hidden layers) can represent exponentially many more linear regions than shallow networks (with only one hidden layer).
 This attribute has been exploited in recent works for complex control tasks such as mixed-integer MPC \cite{karg2018} and robust nonlinear MPC \cite{lucia2018deep}.
 While many control approaches have used neural networks to capture unknown or nonlinear dynamics of the model~\cite{liu2018neural}, \cite{ding2018neural}, in this work neural networks are used to directly approximate the optimal control law.
-This work differs from \cite{chen2018approximating}, which is based on similar ideas, by presenting bounds on the necessary size of a deep network to represent an explicit MPC law exactly, as well as by presenting a comprehensive comparison with other approximate explicit MPC methods and statistical verification techniques.
+This work differs from \cite{chen2018approximating}, which is based on similar ideas, by presenting bounds on the necessary size of a deep network to represent an explicit MPC law exactly, as well as by presenting a comprehensive comparison with other state-of-the-art approximate explicit MPC methods.
+Also, statistical verification techniques are provided that can be evaluated with high-fidelity models, even if the controller was designed with simpler models.
 The main contributions of the paper are: \begin{itemize} \item the derivation of explicit bounds for the required size (width and depth) that a deep network should have to exactly represent a given explicit MPC solution. \item the presentation of an approach to approximate explicit MPC based on deep learning which achieves better accuracy with less memory requirements when compared to other approximation techniques. \item statistical verification techniques to assess the validity of the obtained approximate controllers. \item an embedded implementation of the resulting controllers. \end{itemize}

 The remainder of the paper is organized as follows.
 Section \ref{sec:background} introduces background information about model predictive control and neural networks.
 Section \ref{sec:deep} presents explicit bounds for a deep network to be able to represent exactly an MPC law and serves as a motivation for the approximation of explicit MPC laws presented in Section \ref{sec:approximate}, where different techniques to deal with the approximation error are also presented.
 Section \ref{sec:results} illustrates the potential of the approach with two simulation examples and the paper is concluded in Section \ref{sec:conclusions}.